(Data current as of February 7, 2023)

 *Marathon Carson and Wilmington began reporting as one entity as of 2019.

 ** Phillips 66 Rodeo and Santa Maria began reporting as one entity as of 2017.

 Note: Data on this table represents total crude oil capacity not gasoline, distillate production, diesel fuel production or production of other products.
+Capacity numbers do not change or often vary year to year.
 Production potential varies depending on time of year and status of the refinery.
 A rule of thumb is that roughly 50 percent of total capacity is gasoline production (about 1.0 million barrels of gasoline - 42 million gallons - is produced per day).
-Data as of January 1, 2021.

 Source: U.S. Energy Information Administration, California Energy Commission Transportation Fuels Data.